 Departments or student groups sponsoring students for an academic, extracurricular, or athletic event requiring a stay in University-owned housing during a break should submit a request for the sponsored students.
 Only individuals who are part of the University-sponsored organization may remain after the posted closing date and time; roommates, suitemates, and friends of those sponsored are ineligible.

 Click here for the Sponsored Break Housing submission template.
-The Excel file should be e-mailed by the deadline to Kari Gent.
+The Excel file should be e-mailed by the deadline to Brittany Harper.

 UMW Police patrols the campus during break periods, but everyone needs to do their part to assist in this effort.
 Since the University is not responsible for student’s personal property, please take these necessary precautions: